satisfactorymodding/SatisfactoryModLoader/README.md

 The xinput1_3 project is the one that you need. __Make sure you are building with the configuration options Release and x64!
 It will not work otherwise!__
 Build the xinput1_3 project and the DLL that you need will appear in x64/Release.
 ## Running instructions
 Take the xinput1_3.dll file and place it next to FactoryGame/Binaries/Win64/FactoryGame-Win64-Shipping.exe (the game install directory), and then click that exe to run.
-If everything ran well, a popup window and a console window should appear.
+If everything went well, a console window should appear.
 If you click "ok" Satisfactory will run as normal.

 Mods will be loaded from FactoryGame/Binaries/Win64/mods.